"Some people look for a beautiful place. Others make a place beautiful."

 - HAZRAT INAYAT KHAN

 What are You Doing Every Day/Week?
 Record it on this Calendar.
-If you can’t print the calendar call Kim or Ericka at the phone numbers below and we’ll send you a few copies, or create a similar calendar on a piece of paper.
+If you can’t print the calendar call The Arc and we’ll send you a few copies, or create a similar calendar on a piece of paper.

 Sports & Fitness

 Check out this Special Olympics MyHealth website that has some great health resources!
 Learn about the importance of not just being healthy but living a healthy lifestyle: Click Here

 Self-Care BINGO: A new BINGO card will come out each week - how fast can you get a BINGO?
 Three days?
 Two maybe?